Welcome to the Statewide Liaison Council website!

 To establish a Statewide Personnel Council whose objectives and goals will be to serve all state personnel employees in the institutions of higher education and to better serve these institutions in the State of Colorado.

-The compensation plan for FY 2013 - 2014 is effective July 1, 2013 through June 30, 2014.
-The compensation plan reflects new pay grades and pay ranges for classes assigned to seven occupational groups: Management; Professional & Supervisory; Information Technology; Technical; Labor, Trades & Crafts; Administrative Support; and, State Patrol; along with changes to the Enforcement & Protective Services occupational group.
-The compensation plan is provided in order of class code, class title and pay grade along with the cover letter highlighting pay differentials, minimum wage, and statutory salary lids.
+The compensation plan for FY 2015 - 2016 is effective July 1, 2015 through June 30, 2016.
+The compensation plan reflects new pay grades and pay ranges for certian classes The compensation plan is provided in order of class code, class title and pay grade along with the cover letter highlighting pay differentials, minimum wage, and statutory salary lids.
 Versions of the compensation plan by class code and class title are also available in Excel format.
-Continue on to the State of Colorado Official State Web Portal to read more.
+Continue on to the State of Colorado Official State Web Portal to read more.2015-16

 Changes to the state personnel system as a result of House Bill 12-1321 and Amendment S